transposit-connectors/mc-transposit-eng/runbooks/action_specific_credentials_and_configuratio.md

 If the action you're running has specific credentials and configuration (applied on the action's page), those are used.
 If those do not exist, we fallback to any credentials provided via the integrations page.

-* Note that this is currently an internal feature only.
+Note: that this is currently an internal feature only.